fasterthanlime/semester-project/report.md

 \input{excerpts/arraylist-remove2.ooc.tex}

-This code, resorting to higher-level generic primitives, would then
+This code, resorting to higher-level generic primitives, would then allow the generation of both the unspecialized version (using `memmov` for fast, anysized copying of array elements) and the specialized version.

 ## Performance improvement